The Principal Dev – Masterclass for Tech Leads

 When deploying to cloud providers such as AWS, GCP, Azure, DigitalOcean, and Hetzner Cloud, a cloud load balancer is automatically created by default to provide a single entry point to the database (controlled by the cloud_load_balancer variable).

 For non-cloud environments, such as when deploying on Your Own Machines, the HAProxy load balancer is available for use.
-To enable it, set with_haproxy_load_balancing: true in the vars/main.yml file.
+To enable it, set with_haproxy_load_balancing: true variable.

 [!NOTE] Your application must have support sending read requests to a custom port 5001, and write requests to port 5000.